wk275/MidiRouter/README.md

 <br>Accessing Rules: Right-click a Preset device and select "Define Rules" to open the rule editor.
 <br>Rule Types: Automate MIDI messages, audio playback, external application launch, and more.
 <br>Media Buttons: Preset devices display media buttons for quick rule execution.
 A media button is assigned for a unique rule action.
 Selecting a device and hitting the space bar will wrap around the different media buttons.
-<br>Dynamic Loaded Commands: You can load MIDI, audio, or application commands using the "Load MIDI Commands" option in the menu.
-These commands become available for use in device preset rules as commandTypes, allowing you to extend the app’s functionality without restarting or reconfiguring the application.
+<br>Dynamic Loaded Commands: You can define recurring commands, styles, app directory, midi directory, audio directory, etc for command types ("SysEx", "CVP-Tempo", "MSB", "LSB", "PC", "CC", "MSB-LSB-PC", "NoteOn", "Logic", "Midi", "Audio", "App") using the "Load MIDI Commands" option in the menu.
+These commands become available for use in device preset rules as RuleCommandTypes, allowing you to extend the app’s functionality.
 Dynamic commands are managed, exported and uploaded via a command editor.
-An example is available in the downloaded file.
+An example MidiRouterCommands.csv is available as part of the zip downloaded file.
 ---
 8. Logging and Monitoring
 <br>Enable Logging: Use the menu to start or stop event logging.
 It opens the log window to monitor MIDI and audio events in real time.
+Info about logic applied to an event is shown.
 <br>Log Filtering: Filter log messages by keyword or skip dropped messages.
 <br>Log Color Customization: Change log highlight, MIDI event, SysEx event, and audio colors via the menu.
 ---
 9. Saving and Loading Configurations
-<br>Save Setup: Use "Save" or "Save As" to store your current configuration, including devices, links, rules, colors, and dynamic commands.
+<br>Save Setup: Use "Save" or <CTRL+s> or "Save As" to store your current configuration, including devices, links, rules, colors, dynamic commands, etc.
 ---
 10. Advanced Features
 <br>Snap to Grid: Enable or disable grid snapping for device placement from the menu.